manng2/coin-price-service/README.md

 ### Initialization

-1. At the beginning, we call `GET /updateJsonData`
+1. At the beginning, running `npm run migration`
+2. When it is finished, start running project: `npm run dev`

 ### Data flow
 1. Init MongoDB Client and check the last read index data in `h1.json` whether or not has old data.